-In order to graduate from a program, students must have an overall 80% Grade Point Average, and an overall attendance record of 80%.
+In order to graduate from a program, students must have an overall 80% Grade Point Average on the theory assessment(s), and an overall attendance record of 80%.
+Students must also demonstrate proficiency in all elements of the Behind-the-Wheel public road and range curriculum.